alan-turing-institute/data-safe-haven/tier1/README.md

 - 🤝 Shared working directory backed (optionally) by SSD storage for collaborative work
 - 🌐 Bring your own domain
-- 🔑 Automatic SSL/TLS configuration using [Lets
+- 🔑 Automatic SSL/TLS configuration using [Let's
   Encrypt](https://letsencrypt.org/) and [Traefik](https://traefik.io/)
 - 🤝 [Permissively licensed](./LICENSE) (you are free to copy, use and modify this code as well as to merge it with your own)